A Tradition of Excellence

 Established in 1901, the WSU School of music has long been recognized for excellence in undergraduate and graduate education.
 Students study with an internationally recognized faculty and have access to state-of-the-art facilities.

-The School of Music offers a master of arts in music, bachelor of music degrees in music education, performance, composition, and performance with an emphasis in jazz, a bachelor of arts in music, a music minor and jazz minor.
+The School of Music offers a master of arts in music, bachelor of music degrees in music education, performance, composition, and performance with an emphasis in jazz, a bachelor of arts in music, a music minor, music technology minor, and jazz minor.

 WSU ensembles have performed around the world and are regularly invited to perform at prestigious concert venues and conferences across the country.